RIKEN-RCCS/s3-baby-server/v1/doc/design.md

 - Baby-server assumes key part is clean as a filesystem path, as ServMux() handles it.

+### No Request Timeout

+Baby-server does not set a timeout for request handlers.

 ## MEMO

-Baby-server ignores checking with "x-amz-sdk-checksum-algorithm" (note it is with "sdk").
-This header is used to check the algorithm matches the stored one.
-Baby-server does not store the checksum algorithm.
-Note "x-amz-sdk-checksum-algorithm" is used in {DeleteObjects, PutObject, PutObjectTagging, UploadPart}.
+Baby-server ignores "x-amz-sdk-checksum-algorithm" (note it is with "sdk").
+This header is said to be a marker used in AWS-SDK.
+Note "x-amz-sdk-checksum-algorithm" is passed as param.ChecksumAlgorithm in the following actions.

+- DeleteObjects
+- PutObject
+- PutObjectTagging
+- UploadPart